abhishekarya1/Hash-Define-myNotes/content/spring-boot/other.md

 - https://hilla.dev

 ## jgitver
-Automatic semantic versioning, no need to change application build version in `pom.xml` on every deploy.
+Automatic semantic versioning using Git tags, commits, and branches.
+No need to change application build version in `pom.xml` everytime as it shows changes (pollutes) in working-tree everytime we create a new version.

+Upon `mvn install`, jgitver calculates the new version and writes it to the version info POM inside the generated JAR, and all other relevant spots.

+Add to Maven as an extension plugin, or in Gradle as a dependency.
+Use `mvn validate` to check version calculation.

 Link: https://jgitver.github.io